 You Pick – with our flexible contribution setup features, you can contribute in any manner to your employees’ benefits while the system automatically processes them through payroll

-On Boarding
+Onboarding

-Customize your On Boarding – you can customize your on boarding experience to your hiring needs as well as provide multiple workflows for different employee types.
+Customize your Onboarding – you can customize your on boarding experience to your hiring needs as well as provide multiple workflows for different employee types.
 The on boarding experience can be branded for you, providing a personalized experience for the employees.

 Custom Document Management – our custom document mapping feature lets you use your own forms and documents as part of the on boarding and hiring process.
 When these forms are completed – and electronically signed – they stay in history as long as needed.